AdobeDocs/experience-manager-64.de-DE/help/forms/using/using-sendtoprinter-api.md

    Geben Sie eines der folgenden Druckprotokolle an, wenn Sie ein Dokument an einen Drucker senden:

    * **CUPS** `: A printing protocol named common UNIX printing system.
 This protocol is used for UNIX operating systems and enables a computer to function as a print server.
 The print server accepts print requests from client applications, processes them, and sends them to configured printers.
 On the IBM AIX® operating system, usage of CUPS is not recommended.`
-   * &quot;**DirectIP** `: A standard protocol for remote printing and managing print jobs.
+   * ``**DirectIP** `: A standard protocol for remote printing and managing print jobs.
 This protocol can be used locally or remotely.
 Print queues are not required.`
-   * &quot;**LPD** `: A printing protocol named Line Printer Daemon protocol or Line Printer Remote (LPR) protocol.
+   * ``**LPD** `: A printing protocol named Line Printer Daemon protocol or Line Printer Remote (LPR) protocol.
 This protocol provides network print server functionality for UNIX-based systems.`
    * **SharedPrinter** `: A printing protocol that enables a computer to use a printer that is configured for that computer.`
-   * **CIFS**: Der Output-Dienst unterstützt das CIFS-Druckprotokoll (Common Internet File System).
+   * **CIFS**: Der Output-Service unterstützt das CIFS-Druckprotokoll (Common Internet File System).

 ## Verwenden des SendToPrinter-Service {#using-sendtoprinter-service}